The Giver (song)

 "The Giver" is a song by American singer-songwriter Chappell Roan.
-It was released as the second single from her upcoming second studio album through Amusement and Island Records on March 13, 2025.
+It was released as a single through Amusement and Island Records on March 13, 2025.
 It is her first song in the country music genre.

 "The Giver" was first performed live during her debut appearance as a musical guest on Saturday Night Live (SNL) on November 2, 2024.
 In the months leading up to the song's release, Roan teased the track through billboards seen across the United States.
 On March 13, Roan also released an infomercial-style lyric video for the song, conceptualized by her creative director Ramisha Sattar.

 Written by Roan and producer Dan Nigro, the song features traditional country instrumentation, including a fiddle, while parodying conventional country lyrical norms by candidly talking about lesbian intimacy.
 Although Roan named "Save a Horse (Ride a Cowboy)" by Big & Rich and "Chattahoochee" by Alan Jackson as influences for the song, various music critics compared "The Giver" to the music of the Chicks and Shania Twain.